zerollzeng/tiny-tensorrt/README.md

 also see [tensorrt-zoo](https://github.com/zerollzeng/tensorrt-zoo), it implement some common computer vision model with tiny tensor_rt, it has serveral good samples

 # Support layer
-- upsample with custom scale (it have bug in deserialization, will fix it next week), under test with yolov3.
+- upsample with custom scale, under test with yolov3.
 - yolo-det, last layer of yolov3 which sum three scales output and generate final result for nms. under test with yolov3.
 - PRELU, under test with openpose.